safiya-kirpichonak/saiofcp-book-learning/README.md

-# SAIOCP book
+# SAIOCP book [In progress]

-I am reading the book "Structure and Interpretation of Computer Programs," and here are my answers.
+I am reading the book "Structure and Interpretation of Computer Programs" and here are my answers.
 Most of them are completed in Lisp, while others are in JavaScript.

 ## Installation (macOS)